wolfv6/keybrd_DH/schematics/README.md

 One option is to design the PCB for three LMC7101, and only solder one on.
 And if the IR LED doesn't get enough voltage, add a another LMC7101.
+If there is too much current, change LMC7101 source from 5V to 3.3V.

 The keyboard has two rows of shift registers.
 The 74HC125 tri-state buffer chip only allows the active row to access the MISO line, so that only one row at a time can transmit on MISO.